-Your choice of pots for planting also depends on if you want biodegradable ones or not
+Your choice of pots for planting also depends on if you want biodegradable ones or not.
+Seed starter pots can also make great gifts for gardeners if you’re struggling to come up with gift ideas for your gardener friends.

-Technically you can start seeds in anything that doesn’t leak out water everywhere.
-I shared cheap greenhouse ideas and readers loved it.
-The downside is you need adequate drainage so soil doesn’t get waterlogged and create seed starting problems.
+Technically you can start seeds in anything that doesn’t leak water.
+The downside is you need adequate drainage so the soil doesn’t get waterlogged and create seed starting problems.

 - Plastic pots